Your Fall Menu is here

 Why this is important:

-- Aligning with seasonal foods helps us feel connected to the Earth.
-A need many of us ache for without being able to name.
+- Aligning with seasonal foods helps us feel connected to the Earth – a connection many of us ache for

-- Earth provides the harvest that is balancing for the season, supporting our health and immunity
+- Earth provides a local harvest that is balancing for our bodies and minds, supporting our health and immunity

-I’ve got 4 simple, nutritional tips to help support you this season (recipes included – not super common for me!)
+I’m sharing four simple, nutritional tips to help support you this season (recipes included – not very common for me!)

 #1.
 Enjoy and increase these foods:

 Note: Apples help scrub the digestive tract and purge excess heat out of the body so it doesn’t get overly dry.
 Roots and squashes are grounding and delicious baked and are soothing for digestion as well as rich in nutrients.
-Leafy greens keep the digestive system “moving” and the blood oxygenated, a power mood-enhancer.
-Healthy digestion is KEY to a strong and healthy immune system.
+Leafy greens keep the digestive system “moving” and the blood oxygenated, a powerful mood-enhancer.
+Research has shown that a healthy digestive system and microbiome contributes to a strong and healthy immune system.

 #2.
 Food Preparation:

-Note: In general, eating heated, cooked food is grounding.
+Note: Eating heated, cooked food is generally more grounding than raw, cold food.
 Increasing water-based meals, like soups or stews is particularly nice as they are warming and also help pacify the increase of dryness the season can bring.
 If you wake up with dry eyes and nasal passages in the morning, this suggestion is for you.

 #3.
 Herbs & Supplements: